-So far, the Voracity node only works with KNIME inside native Eclipse builds like, or including, IRI Workbench.
-However, we plan to make the node available for standalone KNIME Analytics Platform clients (also built on Eclipse) in the future, along with other features and improvements.
+So far, the Voracity node works with KNIME inside native Eclipse builds like, or including, IRI Workbench.
+Learn how to install it here.

 - You can read about the foundations of CoSort and the roles of Voracity in big data here.